-These innovations and successes by the Choctaw Nation Housing Authority point to the effective good that can be done through federal Indian housing programs.
-They also point to reasons why Congress should timely reauthorize NAHASDA this fiscal year.
+These innovations and successes by the HACNO point to the effective good that can be done through federal Indian housing programs.
+They also point to reasons why Congress should timely reauthorize the NAHASDA this fiscal year.

-VI.
+VII.
 Congress Should Act Swiftly to Approve the Reauthorization of the Native American Housing Assistance and Self-Determination Act, While Fully Supporting the Negotiated Rulemaking Process for Its Implementation

-Congress enacted NAHASDA in 1996, establishing the Indian Housing Block Grant program for the benefit of American Indian and Alaska Native groups.
+Congress enacted NAHASDA in 1996, establishing the IHBG program for the benefit of American Indian and Alaska Native groups.
 The main goals of the bill were explained by one of its chief sponsors, Rep. Rick Lazio:

-- Affirm tribal self-determination by giving tribes the ability and responsibility to strategically plan their own communities' development. - Provide the maximum amount of flexibility in the use of housing dollars, within strict accountability standards. - Allow for innovation and local problem-solving capabilities that are crucial to the success of any community-based strategy. - Avoid over-burdening tribes and housing authorities with excessive regulation.
+- Affirm tribal self-determination by giving tribes the ability and responsibility to strategically plan their own communities' culturally-relevant development. - Provide the maximum amount of flexibility in the use of housing dollars, within strict accountability standards. - Allow for innovation and local problem-solving capabilities that are crucial to the success of any community-based strategy. - Avoid over-burdening tribes and housing authorities with excessive regulation.

-NAHASDA was last reauthorized in 2008 when Congress again reaffirmed the foregoing important purposes to be served by the legislation.
-That reauthorization of NAHASDA will expire on September 30, 2013.
+The NAHASDA was last reauthorized in 2008 when Congress again reaffirmed the foregoing important purposes to be served by the legislation.
+That reauthorization expired on September 30, 2013.

-Congress must quickly and timely reauthorize NAHASDA prior to the end of this fiscal year.
-Without NAHASDA, is not likely that any of the success stories from the Choctaw Nation Housing Authority discussed above, or from many other tribal housing authorities across the country, would have been achieved.
+Congress must quickly reauthorize the NAHASDA.
+Without the NAHASDA, it is not likely that any of the success stories from the HACNO discussed above, or from many other tribal housing authorities across the country, would have been achieved.

-A. Negotiated Rulemaking Process: Keeping the Government-To-Government Relationship
+a.
+Negotiated Rulemaking Process: Keeping the Government-To-Government Relationship